Ryan Thomas is a university graduate who enjoys cooking recipes from a wide variety of culinary traditions.

 - 1 package active dry yeast

 - 1 1/2 cups compacted cilantro

-- Firstly, combine the lukewarm water, the sugar, and the yeast in a large bowl, and leave to sit for 5 minutes until it turns foamy.
+- Combine the lukewarm water, sugar, and yeast in a large bowl, and leave to sit for 5 minutes until it turns foamy.

-- Add 4 tablespoons of melted butter, the milk, and salt, and stir to combine with a wooden spoon.
-Then add 3 cups flour, 1 cup at a time, again mixing together thoroughly.
+- Add 4 tablespoons of melted butter, milk, and salt.
+Stir to combine with a wooden spoon.
+Add 3 cups flour, 1 cup at a time, again mixing together thoroughly.